8bitbuddhist/PixelMaestro-Studio/docsrc/Device-Tab.rst

 Adding a Device
 ---------------

 To add a new device, click the *Add* button.
 This opens the new device dialog.
 If connecting to a serial device, you can use the drop-down to view a list of serial devices connected to your PC.
 You can also enter the location manually.

 If connecting to a network device, enter the IP address (and optionally, the port number) of the device using the format [IP]:[Port].

 ..
 Note:: PixelMaestro Studio uses port 8077 by default.
+You can change this in the Preferences.

 If you want to automatically connect to the device when PixelMaestro Studio loads, check *Auto-connect*.
 The Live Updates option is explained in more detail in the next section.